Adharshmahesh/Classification-of-images-MNIST-dataset-Fast-ai/README.md

 # Classification-of-images-MNIST-dataset-Fast-ai

-Obtained an accuracy of 99.21% on test dataset
+Obtained an accuracy of 99.21% on MNIST test dataset